brainvisa/anatomist-free/sphinxman/anatomist_manual2.rst

 Reading volumes on disk
 #######################

 When loading a volume, data organisation is supposed to match axis organisation describe before.
-That is to say data is supposed to be in radiological convention.
-In this case, data is not modified for displaying in radiological convention.
+That is to say data is loaded in radiological convention in memory ("LPI" convention, the contrary of the more used "RAS").

-For volumes in ANALYZE format, reading and displaying data depends on the following properties (attributes in ``.minf`` file and ``.aimsrc`` configuration file):
+Some image formats, however, do not specify correctly their voxels orientation without ambiguity.
+This is the case for the old ANALYZE format (almost disapeared, hopefully).
+Here, reading and displaying data depends on the following properties (attributes in ``.minf`` file and ``.aimsrc`` configuration file):

 * Attributes *spm_normalized* and *spm_radio_convention* in .minf file of the volume (GIS format).
 * ``.aimsrc`` configuration file of the user.